 Let’s explore some of these checks and how they can be useful for you.

-Static Analysis means that automated software will run through your code source without executing it.
+Static Analysis means that automated software runs through your code source without executing it.
 It statically checks for potential bugs, memory leaks, and any other check that may be useful.

 That’s just an example.
 There are plenty of other linters that perform Static Analysis checks.

 Standardizing your code is a great way to move the conversation to a more productive level.
-Having a guideline and running linters against the codebase will avoid aesthetical changes in your pull request, like replacing all tabs for spaces, indenting a variable assignment or even line breaks after a given number of characters.
+Having a guideline and running linters against the codebase avoids aesthetical changes in your pull request, like replacing all tabs for spaces, indenting a variable assignment, or even line breaks after a given number of characters.

-Maximizing meaningful changes will take your discussion to topics that really matter, like architectural decisions, security issues, or potential bugs.
+Maximizing meaningful changes takes your discussion to topics that matter, like architectural decisions, security issues, or potential bugs.

 By the way, security issues and potential bugs also can be avoided by linters!

 If you’re into Rails, you have probably heard about Brakeman.
 It’s a Static Analysis Security Tool.
-It’s very handy to find potential security issues.
-For instance, it runs checks looking for SQL Injections when using ActiveRecord
+It’s beneficial to find potential security issues.
+For instance, it runs checks looking for SQL Injection when using ActiveRecord’s

 Ruby is not the only language with this kind of engine.
-Ebert supports more than 40 engines for different languages.
+SourceLevel supports lots of engines for different languages.
 Brakeman included.

 ===.
 If you enable, for instance, ESLint to check for that, it can tell you what part of your code is using